 Examinations.
 In addition to the CBEST or Praxis I, candidates pursuing early childhood, elementary or middle school authorizations are required to pass the Multiple Subjects Exam (MSE), administered by ORELA.
-Middle School and High School candidates are required to pass all relevant content area Praxis II exams.
-All exams must be passed before student teaching.
+Middle School and High School candidates are required to pass all relevant content area Praxis II exams (to be replaced soon by the "Pearson" content area exams).
+All content expertise exams must be passed before student teaching.
+After September 1, 2010 all license candidates will also be required to pass an additional ORELA exam on civil rights; Protecting Students Civil Rights in an Educational Environment.